Picovoice/picovoice/sdk/nodejs/README.md

 Made in Vancouver, Canada by [Picovoice](https://picovoice.ai)

 Picovoice is an end-to-end platform for building voice products on your terms.
-It enables creating voice experiences similar to Alexa and Google.
-But it entirely runs 100% on-device.
-Picovoice is
+It enables creating voice experiences similar to Alexa and Google, but it runs entirely on-device.
+Picovoice is:

 - **Private:** Everything is processed offline.
 Intrinsically HIPAA and GDPR compliant.
 - **Reliable:** Runs without needing constant connectivity.